Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You assign the policy to the Tenant root group.
 What is the effect of the policy?

-A. prevents all HTTP tra®c to existing Azure Storage accounts
+A. prevents all HTTP traffic to existing Azure Storage accounts

-B. ensures that all tra®c to new Azure Storage accounts is encrypted
+B. ensures that all traffic to new Azure Storage accounts is encrypted

-C. prevents HTTPS tra®c to new Azure Storage accounts when the accounts are accessed over the Internet
+C. prevents HTTPS traffic to new Azure Storage accounts when the accounts are accessed over the Internet

 D. ensures that all data for new Azure Storage accounts is encrypted at rest